mscharstrom/nginx-redirect-guide/README.md

 Done - Now lets get NGINX up running with the certificates.

 <b>Certificate done, whats next?!</b><br>
 Here are the bits and bops that you need to add to your example.com.conf file.
-If this is unclear, please check my own example file example.com.conf in this repository for further details. <br>
+I'm assuming that you are using include >/etc/nginx/conf.d/*.conf; instead of >include /etc/nginx/sites-enabled/*; in your nginx.conf file.
+If any of the following code is unclear, please check my own example file *example.com.conf* in this repository for further details. <br>
 <br>
 ```
   server {